Definition of mentoring?

 DEVELOPMENTAL MENTORING

-Mentoring is a learning relationship, generally focused on long term career development.
-The primary purpose is to drive personal growth; building skills, knowledge and understanding.
-Mentors may use coaching skills in their conversations, but usually the mentor role is wider than that of a coach and may include opening doors, making connections and sharing experiences.
-Coaching in a business environment is primarily focused on assisting people with their current performance.
-Rather than the long term, career development focus of mentoring, coaching seeks to enable executives to “get fit” for their current role, or perhaps prepare them for the next.
+Coaching in a business environment is primarily focused on assisting people with their current performance to “get them fit” for either their current role or their next position.
+Mentoring, however, is a learning relationship, and is generally focused on long term career development.
+The primary purpose is to drive personal growth, building skills, knowledge, and understanding.
+Mentors may use coaching skills in their conversations, but typically the mentor role is wider than that of a coach and may include opening doors, making connections and sharing experiences.

 WHEN TO USE MENTORING